Can't Process a 2-D Spectrum?

 What You Should Verify

-First try the default processing.
-When you reach the end, choose View > Full, then double click inside the plot.
+1. First try the default processing.
+When you reach the end, choose View > Full, then double-click inside the plot.
 If you only see the background, press the plus key.
 If you can’t see the background at all, press the minus key.
 If the phase can’t be corrected, choose Process > Magnitude.
 First you need to know if the peaks are appearing in the correct order.

-If the number of peaks looks plausible but you can’t recognize the spectrum, try pressing ⇧-T once or twice.
+2. If the number of peaks looks plausible but you can’t recognize the spectrum, try pressing Shift-T once or twice.
 This is a shortcut to transpose the matrix.
 Maybe you are used to seeing the spectrum the other way round.

 If you can't recognize the 1-D spectrum, choose File > Repeat, then Process > Fourier Transform.
-Set the options shown here on the right.
-This kind of weighting is rather unusual and is not routinely used.
+Set the options shown here: FT options This kind of weighting is rather unusual and is not routinely used.

 Can you now see the normal 1-D spectrum?
 Are the peaks in the correct order?
 Try clicking Mirror Image and see what happens.
 You can also try to Swap Sides and experiment with all the remaining combinations of these two options.